generic-github-user/CA2/README.md

 - `save [path]`
 - `abbr short long`: Create an abbreviation that will be expanded before a command is run, similar to preprocessor directives and macros in C
 - `help`: Display this list

+Here are descriptions of the `[types]` used in the above command descriptions:

+- `int`: A simple integer; restrictions on the range of the number may be present for specific commands/options
+- `rule`: A named cellular automata rule, like `cgol`
+- `property`: One of population, volume, density
+- `path`: A filepath (both relative and absolute are allowed)